Your money-making expert. Financial journalist, TV and radio personality.

 How can you turn your services into a revenue-generating product?
 What joint venture opportunities can you identify?
 Can you create a course or write a book that teaches your expertise?

-We’ve all been there – stuck in our own heads and wondering when the day will come when business becomes … fun.
+We’ve all been there; stuck in our own heads and wondering when the day will come when business becomes fun.
+We went solo to enjoy what we do!

 Know that it may take longer than you planned, and the course of events will change more than you care to admit, but keep at it and you’ll be one step closer to living the dream.

-If I read this advice one more time, I’ll gag.
+If I read this advice one more time, I swear I’ll gag.

 Mainly because it’s new-age woo-woo theory that makes people hate their jobs, but mostly because it’s completely false.